roryj/pigpitwebsite/README.md

 ## The PigPit website

 This repo contains the pig pit website.
-It is currently hosted on netlify.
+It is currently hosted on netlify and is deployed on each push.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/630b644e-f01c-4cf7-9655-67b9d8d6b119/deploy-status)](https://app.netlify.com/sites/pigpit/deploys)